bhanson345/TinDog/README.md

 # TinDog
 HTML, CSS, BootStrap, Jquery

-TinDog is the Tinder of dogs.
+TinDog is the Tinder for dogs.